By Rania El Gamal and Dmitry Zhdannikov

 The offer, which has yet to be accepted or rejected by Tehran, was made this month, the sources told Reuters on condition of anonymity.

-Arabia, by far the largest producer in the Opec, will shoulder the biggest cut, the sources said.
+Saudi Arabia, by far the largest producer in the Organization of the Petroleum Exporting Countries, will shoulder the biggest cut, the sources said.